stefanoborini/book-modelviewcontroller/source/from_smartui_to_traditional_mvc.rst

 Document-View: dividing state from GUI
 --------------------------------------

-**Additional Need**: Represent the same information in two visual forms at the same time.
+**Additional Need: Represent the same information in two visual forms at the same time.**

 To solve the shortcomings of Smart-UI, we take advantage of the intrinsic division into visual, interaction and business role expressed by a GUI